 I was bowling reverse carrom during last IPL: Ravichandran Ashwin

 "I am really surprised that in the last IPL people could not pick up what I was bowling.
 They thought I was bowling the carrom ball, but I was bowling reverse carrom.
 Sometimes it can spin, sometimes I could get it to skid," Ashwin said.

+Over the years, Ashwin has come up with quite a few variations in T20 cricket.
+His famous "ball of the century" to Hashim Amla in the 2014 World T20 is a testimony.
 "Imagine if someone can dish out unpredictable stuff in a very aware manner.
 That's why I found myself in extreme control last year when I was bowling in Mohali," he stated.

+Ashwin describes how he uses his variations to deceive the batsmen.
+"I generally like to use the arm ball in first few overs as it forces him to go across the line," he said.
 He added, "The others are floaters that swing, the one that pitches in and goes out or the other one that lands on the seam and goes the other way."

 For bowling carrom ball, the ball must be held between the thumb, forefinger and the middle finger.
 Instead of a conventional release, the bowler flicks the ball like a carrom striker.
 In this case, the ball moves away from the right-handed batsman.